mooingcow/Obsidian/SMW Notes/Chapter 2 - WIndows Configurations & Active Directory Basics.md

 ## Sigverif
 ---
 - Verifies system and critical files to determine if they have a signature
-	- Only scans files fand does not overwrite inappropriate files
+	- Only scans files and does not overwrite inappropriate files
 		- Can be used while other users are logged on
 - Results output to a log file --> sigverif.txt
 - Files can be replaced when users are off the system